The number of $C_{2l}$-free graphs: The balanced Erd o o s-Simonovits conjecture for even cycles

 \subsection{Balanced \texorpdfstring{$t$}{t}-neighbourhoods}

 In this section we will lay the groundwork for the proof of Proposition~\ref{prop:finding:cycles} by finding a vertex in $V(G)$ with a particularly `well-behaved' collection of paths of (some well-chosen) length $t$ leaving it.
-To avoid repetition, let us fix integers $n,k \in \N$ with $k \ge k_0$, a graph $G$ with at most $n$ vertices and at least $k n^{1 + 1/\ell}$ edges, and a $2\ell$-uniform hypergraph $\HH$ on $E(G)$ which is good with respect to $(\delta,k,\ell,n)$, and has fewer than $\delta k^{2\ell} n^2$ edges.
-By choosing a subgraph of~$G$ if necessary (and weakening the bound on $e(G)$ slightly), we may assume that
+To avoid repetition, let us fix integers $n,k \in \N$ with $k \ge k_0$, a graph $G$ with at most $n$ vertices and at least $k n^{1 + 1/\ell}$ edges, and a collection $\HH$ of at most $\delta k^{2\ell} n^2$ copies of $C_{2\ell}$ in $G$ which is good with respect to $(\delta,k,\ell,n)$.
+We will also write $\HH$ for the corresponding $2\ell$-uniform hypergraph $\HH$ with vertex set $E(G)$.